-3.190 Tunbridge Wells Borough Council Built Sports Facilities Assessment (2018).
+3.189 Tunbridge Wells Borough Council Built Sports Facilities Assessment (2018).

-- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Consultation with parish and town councils during the production of the Open Space Study in 2018.
+- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017.

-- Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Site and location specific discussions with site promoters/agencies and providers. - Discussions with Neighbourhood Plan groups as part of development of the Draft Local Plan
+- Consultation with parish and town councils during the production of the Open Space Study in 2018. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019 - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy. - Site and location specific discussions with site promoters/agencies and providers. - Discussions with Neighbourhood Plan groups as part of development of the Local Plan

-3.191 There are a number of existing community halls across the borough, and the Tunbridge Wells Borough Built and Indoor Sports Facility: Needs Assessment (2018) identifies over 30 venues that it considers are bespoke stand-alone village and community halls serving the borough.
+3.190 There are a number of existing community halls across the borough, and the Tunbridge Wells Borough Built and Indoor Sports Facility: Needs Assessment (2018) identifies over 30 venues that it considers are bespoke stand-alone village and community halls serving the borough.